 While it's easy to assume that it's women who want romance in the relationship and not men, this isn't always true.
 A couple of guys yesterday told me they appreciated several simple efforts recently made by their wives.
 A couple of loving and 'suggestive' texts for one of them and the other had his wife reach out and hold his hand while they walked to the movies - he couldn't remember the last time that happened.
-For both men, as it is for many others and women too, simple, loving gestures like these are extremely important and strengthen the love connection with their partner.
+For both men, as it is for many others and women too, simple, loving gestures like these are extremely important and strengthen the love connection they have with their partner.
 Romantic gestures don't have to be complicated or cost anything, they just have to be intentional and genuine."

 Falling in love and romantic actions are deeply connected.
-So when the romantic behavior stops all together, or for years on end, it feels like you have gone backwards and fallen out of love.
+So, when the romantic behavior stops all together, or for years on end, it feels like you've gone backwards and fallen out of love.

-Successful marriages take work.
-Just because you have been together for years and established a life together doesn’t mean that you can stop putting forth the effort that you did in the beginning.
+Just because you’ve been together for years and established a life together doesn’t mean that you can stop putting forth the effort that you did in the beginning.
 Doing so will leave you both feeling unfulfilled and like there is something missing.

-So is it a problem when there isn’t romance in a marriage?
+So, is it a problem when there isn’t romance in a marriage?
 Yes.